glennbechdevops/unleash-feature-management/README.md

 ```
 URL=<url from output of SAM deploy>
 curl -X POST $URL  -H "Content-Type: application/json" -d 'Sharknado is an absolute disaster, and not in the fun, campy way you might expect.
-The plot is absurd, and not in a clever or entertaining way, The CGI is laughably bad, with the sharks looking more like floating clip art than any real threat.'
+The plot is absurd, and not in a clever or entertaining way, The CGI is laughably bad, with the sharks looking more like floating clip art than any real threat.' | jq
 ```

 # Set a Randomized 50% rollout strategy for the toggle